 - go into the forum,

-- Change subscription mode if required.
+- Under 'Subscription and tracking' change subscription mode if required.

 Q. Can I change whether I get emails from a forum?

 To change whether you receive posts by email or not:

 - Click into the forum that you wish to change your subscription to.